cassieeric/Python-Exercises_Interview_questions/README.md

 # Introduction

-This folder is mainly used to store Python interview questions, like algorithm, basic knowledge maybe some questions will be used when interview.
+This folder is mainly used to store Python interview questions, like Python algorithm, basic knowledge maybe some questions will be used when interview.

 Hoping help you.